alcesleo/programming-101/slides.md

 ## Code organisation

-Writing small amounts of code is easy, organising large amounts of code is hard.
+- Writing small amounts of code is easy
+- Organising large amounts of code is hard

+Note:
+I just want to touch on a few tools we have to deal with this

 ---